nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004_01_29-MARS_SPIRIT.md

 ----
 ### DATE: January 29, 2004
 ----
-(You're The) Devil In Disguise, by Elvis Presley
+(You're The) Devil In Disguise by Elvis Presley
 With a Little Help From My Friends by The Beatles

 ##### Comment: